 Hauptwerk provides a powerful, yet flexible, fully programmable Intelligent Combination System™ (ICS) that works for all virtual instruments.
 Included is a 999-frame fully random-access stepper, 100 master generals, 60 master scoped combinations, 60 reversible combinations, a 4-bank 31-stage master crescendo, a basic set of common master couplers that can complement the couplers a virtual organ has natively, and standard General Cancel and Set pistons.
 Virtual instruments often include native and independent combination systems of their own too and can be used along with Hauptwerk’s master combination system.

 Effortlessly control your combination changes by connecting your MIDI hardware to the Hauptwerk combination system via the easy to use MIDI Learn system.
 You can also access all of Hauptwerk’s key combination settings through the control panels and activate them by hand using standard computer touch screens.

 Settings are just a touch away.
-And now even more options are at your fingertips with several totally new control panels.
+And now even more options are at your fingertips with several control panels.

 Now playing in a theatre by you.